 Visit King Ludwig’s Royal Palaces and Castles in Bavaria

 Schloss Neuschwanstein Castle, Linderhof Palace and Park, and Schloss Herrenchiemsee are very popular sightseeing destinations.
 Numerous train and bus connections bring the castles within easy day-trip reach from Munich.
 Neuschwanstein and Linderhof may be combined in a single day trip from the Bavarian capital when traveling by car or on bus trips but cannot be seen on the same day when using public transportation only.
-Schloss Herrenchiemsee is in between Munich and Salzburg and a good stop when traveling by car or train between these two cities.
+Schloss Herrenchiemsee is on the main road between Munich and Salzburg and is a good stop when traveling by car or train between these two cities.

 Day-trip tours are common from Munich to Schloss Neuschwanstein and Linderhof but less frequent to Herrenchiemsee.
 Note that advertised day-trip tour prices often do not include admission to the palaces.
 Indicate at the time of reservation any intention to visit the castles and the tour company will arrange the tickets if necessary.